The Science Behind The Benefits Of A Face Oil

 Facial oils are seemingly everywhere right now, and they have a long history in skin care.
-In fact, the ancient Egyptians reportedly used oils in cosmetics as early as 4500 B.C.E.

 Although many ancient cultures used essential plant oils in aromatherapy and skin treatment, it was only in the 18th and 19th century that the constituent ingredients were distinguished by biochemists.
 Substances such as caffeine, quinine, morphine and atropine were isolated and determined to be the key factor in the human body’s responsiveness to the essential oil.